danielbodnar/awesome-stars/README.md

 ## pytorch

+- [opencv/cvat](https://github.com/opencv/cvat) - Annotate better with CVAT, the industry-leading data engine for machine learning.
+Used and trusted by teams at any scale, for data of any scale.
+- [vector-ai/vectorai](https://github.com/vector-ai/vectorai) - Vector AI — A platform for building vector based applications.
+Encode, query and analyse data using vectors.
 - [CorentinJ/Real-Time-Voice-Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning) - Clone a voice in 5 seconds to generate arbitrary speech in real-time
 - [ml-tooling/best-of-ml-python](https://github.com/ml-tooling/best-of-ml-python) - 🏆 A ranked list of awesome machine learning Python libraries.
 Updated weekly.
 - [ray-project/ray](https://github.com/ray-project/ray) - Ray is a unified framework for scaling AI and Python applications.
 Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.